snowzach/doods/README.md

 # DOODS
-Dedicated Outside Object Detection Service - Yes, it's a backronym, so what...
+Dedicated Open Object Detection Service - Yes, it's a backronym, so what...

 DOODS is a GRPC service that detects objects in images.
 It's designed to be run as a container, optionally remotely.